PanMaster13/DP2-Project/README.md

 # FoodSmithPOS

-A attempt a food ordering system by a few students for an assignment.
+An attempt at a food ordering system by a few students for an assignment.

 The application(if still up): http://foodsmithcafe.mooo.com